mjakal/internet_radio/README.md

 At least that’s the goal.
 I guess we’ll see how it goes :).

+Check out the [Live Demo](https://silicon-radio.net) to see the project in action.

 ## Project requirements

 To run this project, ensure that the latest versions of Node.js and npm are installed on your system.